Data independence

 Data independence is the type of data transparency that matters for a centralized DBMS.
 It refers to the immunity of user applications to changes made in the definition and organization of data.
 Application programs should not, ideally, be exposed to details of data representation and storage.
 The DBMS provides an abstract view of the data that hides such details.

 There are two types of data independence: physical and logical data independence.

-The data independence and operation independence together gives the feature of data abstraction.
+The data independence and operation independence together give the feature of data abstraction.
 There are two levels of data independence.

 Logical data independence

 The logical structure of the data is known as the 'schema definition'.
 In general, if a user application operates on a subset of the attributes of a relation, it should not be affected later when new attributes are added to the same relation.

 Logical data independence indicates that the conceptual schema can be changed without affecting the existing schemas.